MVanDenburg92/RGEE_Shiny/README.md

 ### Fall 2020 Product
 Following our work from this semester, we are able to extract these metrics for over 7 years from 2000-2007 using only EVI and one site and visualize it on a shiny app which is hosted online on github for people to download and utilize.

-### Spring 2020 End Product:
-Google Earth Engine App that allows the user to select an input region and extract these metrics based on user input:
-Imagery Collection
-Dates
-Desired Metric

 ### Dashboard Application
 ![Dashboard](metrics.PNG)